DanielDelimata/kochanski/README.md

-# kochanski
+# Kochański's Approximation
 LaTeX facsimile of the Kochański's approximation published in Acta Eruditorum in 1685
-## About the project
+## About the Project
-The project is a proof of concept of creating a digital replica of old scientific texts.
-Here as an example a page of _Acta Eruditorum_ was used.
-The page presents approximate construction by Adam Adamandy Kochański.
+The project is a proof of concept for creating digital replicas of old scientific texts.
+Here, as an example, a page from _Acta Eruditorum_ was used, presenting Adam Adamandy Kochański's approximation.

 ## Requirements
 To compile the code the following requirements must be met